Chance encounters are what I thrive on. Tapping into the sub conscious and recording the everyday people and places around me.

 I am born and it is just me.
 I die and it is just me.

-The clay for the portraits comes from the earth, will not be fired, will be recycled and returned to the earth.
+The clay for the portraits came from the earth, was not fired but recycled and returned to the earth.

 I like the idea of something being incomplete.
-It is always a step towards that something else.
+It is always a step towards something else.